dhardiman/Config/README.md

 }
 ```

-The `logoName` property has an `associatedProperty`, which ties it's `overrides` to the value of `host` instead of the passed in scheme.
-This allows for more concise override lists, as in the example above both the "test" and "stage" scheme will produce a "logo-test.png" logoName.
+The `logoName` property has an `associatedProperty`, which ties it's `overrides` to the value of `host` instead of the passed in configuration.
+This allows for more concise override lists, as in the example above both the "test" and "stage" configuration will produce a "logo-test.png" logoName.

 Note that there are a couple of caveats when using `associatedProperty`: